Kiran7007/Interview-Preparation/docs/kotlin.md

 }
 ```

-Kotlin makes classes final by default to reduce accidental inheritance.
+- Kotlin makes classes final by default to reduce accidental inheritance.

 ---

 ## What is an extension function?

--   An extension function adds a function to an existing type without
-    modifying that type.
+- An extension function adds a function to an existing type without modifying that type.
--   It is resolved statically.
+- It is resolved statically; it does not override a member function polymorphically.

 ```kotlin
 fun String.isValidAccountId(): Boolean {